cloudevents/spec/cloudevents/spec.md

 A "batch-mode message" is one where multiple (zero or more) events are encoded in a single message body, according to a specific event format.
 Not all event formats or protocol bindings support batch-mode messages.
+The CloudEvents within a batch are largely independent from one another: there is no restriction that they have the same source, producer, content type etc.
+The only restriction is that all CloudEvents within the same batch MUST have the same value for the `specversion` attribute.

 #### Protocol